 That is why a good plan is so important.
 You need a detailed breakdown of every one of your costs, both in aggregate and per unit.
 You also need to know how much you can charge for each sale and have a good idea of how many people would be willing to buy at that price.
 That way, you will know how much you can get in profit per unit.
-Another way of looking at it is that the business plan tells you the prices that you need to maintain in order to remain in business.
+Another way of looking at it is that the business plan tells you the prices that you need to maintain in your vape store to remain in business.
 If you are forced to cut your prices lower than that due to competition or low demand, then you won’t make a profit anymore and you risk shutting down.

 The business plan should include backups for what happens in case things go wrong.

 - If it turns out that you don’t have enough inventory to satisfy all your orders, do you have a backup supplier?

 - What happens if your distribution system falls through, what will you do to make sure the product gets to the consumer?

 - Can your customers contact you if they run into an issue?

 Your plan should address all of these things because they can all determine your long-term success.